HAVE QUESTIONS ABOUT YOUR DISABILITY CLAIM? REACH OUT TODAY

 Reasons to Seek a Buyout

-One of the biggest factors in negotiating and agreeing to a buyout (remember, the insurer may also proactively offer you a buyout to get you off their books) is the prospect of inflation.
+One of the biggest factors in negotiating and agreeing to a buyout (remember, the insurer may also strategically offer you a buyout to get you off their books) is the prospect of inflation.

-Some policies have cost-of-living (COLA) riders that increase your monthly benefits by a formula the insurer uses, which could be a fixed rate like 2 percent a year, or more generously, be tied into the consumer price index (CPI).
+Some individual policies have cost-of-living (COLA) riders that increase your monthly benefits by a formula stipulated in the policy, which could be a fixed rate like 2 percent a year, or more generously, be tied into the consumer price index (CPI).
 If your policy has a COLA rider, it may make more sense to continue with the monthly payments or negotiate a higher buyout.

 A reason many seek a buyout is the potential for setting up an estate for your family.
 If you’re receiving monthly payments and you suddenly pass away, the payments will stop, and your family could fall into financial straits.
 You could take the cash and set up a trust fund.